igniz-/gitlab_updater/README.md

 # gitlab_updater
-Small script to update gitlab by downloading the latest package (ubuntu)
+Small script to update gitlab by downloading the latest package (ubuntu, but can be easily modified for other distros)

 See comments in the file for instructions.